 Since blood flow begins at the heart, strengthening it is the best way to improve overall blood transportation.
 And this increases many organs themselves.
 Just like the brain.
 Exercise reduces inflammation, insulin resistance and helps stimulate the release of growth factors.
-These growth factors are chemicals in the brain that benefit the health of brain cells, the growth of new blood vessels and the maintenance of surviving cells.
-All this creates better memory, more cognitive action and lowers stress.
+These growth factors are chemicals in the brain that benefit the health of brain cells, the growth of new blood vessels, and the maintenance of surviving cells.
+All this creates better memory, more cognitive action, and lowers stress.
 Exercise is one of the best tools to improve overall executive functions in the brain.

 Starting an exercise routine can be a daunting task to some.
 But, it doesn’t have to be complex or overly stressful.
-In fact, the more simple the program, the better the long term results.
+In fact, the more simple the program, the better the long-term results.
 Below we are including a basic routine (that can be used for anyone).
-All of our residents in our signature program have personal gym memberships to Gold’s gym, so their routines may be different than those with out a gym membership.
+All of our residents in our signature program have personal gym memberships to Gold’s gym, so their routines may be different than those without a gym membership.
 Nevertheless, this simple program can work for anyone.

 Following a plan is #1

-Above all else, in order to be consistent in exercise, you must find a way that makes since for you.
+Above all else, in order to be consistent in exercise, you must find a way that makes sense for you.
 Everyone is extremely unique.
 Some may enjoy swimming while others can’t wait to get on a bike.
 The specifics matter very little.
 The objective is to find something active to do at least 5 days a week.
 Find something you can develop into a hobby.
 Once you start exercising, all the other benefits will come.
-So, be patient, willing and enjoy the process.
+So, be patient, willing, and enjoy the process.